 By 1991 it was apparent that Antarctic tourism was increasing in intensity, as more ships and passengers traveled to Antarctica, and the individual companies active there agreed to form an organization that would act as a single voice in representing the industry and also be responsible for developing Bylaws and environmental guidelines that expanded on the Lindblad 'Code'.
 It was in August of that year that the International Association of Antarctica Tour Operators (IAATO) was formed.
-The original seven companies has now expanded to some 30 Full and Provisional Members, Probational and Associate Members (November 2000), each of which agrees to follow the IAATO Bylaws of membership while operating in the Antarctic, and also to abide by the contents of Antarctic Treaty Recommendation XVIII-1, enacted by the Treaty Parties at Kyoto, Japan, in 1994, as well as the Environmental Protocol to the Antarctic Treaty.
+The original seven companies has now expanded to over 30 Full and Provisional Members, Probational and Associate Members, each of which agrees to follow the IAATO Bylaws of membership while operating in the Antarctic, and also to abide by the contents of Antarctic Treaty Recommendation XVIII-1, enacted by the Treaty Parties at Kyoto, Japan, in 1994, as well as the Environmental Protocol to the Antarctic Treaty.
 The latter provides rigid regulations for both science and tourism activities in Antarctica, and is designed to protect the pristine environment of the continent.